 The Delaware Recycling Center (DRC) is a pivotal piece of DSWA’s role in recycling in Delaware.
 DSWA has teamed up with two partner companies who have helped to expand DSWA’s goal of creating a green campus.
-ReCommunity, a nationally recognized company, runs a Materials Recovery Facility (MRF) where household recycling is sorted and baled.
+Republic, a nationally recognized company, runs a Materials Recovery Facility (MRF) where household recycling is sorted and baled.
 Revolution Recovery, a Philadelphia based company, processes and bales construction and demolition (C&D) waste such as wood, drywall, metal, and carpet.
 All of the sorted and baled material is then sent to different facilities/ markets to be recycled into new products.
 Please note that Revolution Recovery does charge a tipping fee to recycle the items above.
 Please contact the Revolution Recovery office at 302-356-3000 in advance of your visit to make payment arrangements.

 Also on site at the DRC is DSWA’s Environmental Education Building.
-The education building includes a classroom with multimedia equipment where our education staff will present a range of information on DSWA facilities, programs and our partner companies ReCommunity and Revolution Recovery.
+The education building includes a classroom with multimedia equipment where our education staff will present a range of information on DSWA facilities, programs and our partner companies Republic and Revolution Recovery.
 The ultimate goal is to inform children (and adults) about what happens to trash once it is thrown away and just how important it is to recycle.

 Please note schedule changes as of January 1, 2021

 Electronics Recycling: Monday-Friday 8:30am-3:30pm

 Paper Shredding– 1st Saturday of Each Month 8:30am-2pm

 Latex Paint- Last Saturday of Each Month 8:30am-2pm